NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 *  Meter:CustomDecrement
 *  Output:Table:SummaryReports (unique object)

-Duplicate requests will be ignored and in the case of unique objects, the requests will be merged with requests in the existing model.
+Duplicate requests are ignored; in the case of unique objects, the requests are merged with requests in the existing model:

 ```ruby
   def energyPlusOutputRequests(runner, user_arguments)